djbyrne/DDPG_Reacher/Report.md

 # Intro

-This project looks at implementing the Deep Deterministic Policy Gradient (DDPG) algorithm in order to solve Reacher environment.
+This project looks at implementing the Deep Deterministic Policy Gradient (DDPG) algorithm in order to solve the Reacher environment.

 This implementation used the ddpg pendulum example from the Udacity deep reinforcment learning repository as a foundation and was adapted to suite the Reacher environment.
 This project can be found [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum)